hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 str(expression)
 Ord.factor w/ 3 levels "high"<"low"<"medium": 2 1 3 1 2 3 1

-expression[expression > "low"]     ## What do you expect the logical vector to be when you run this?
+expression[expression > "low"]     ## Now that this factor is ordered what do you expect the output of this line of code to be?
 ```

 Now the output of the `str()` function states that this is an `Ord.factor`, and there are "<" signs to denote that low is the lowest category.